ddbnl/office365-audit-log-collector/README.md

   --azure_ad            Retrieve Azure AD content --sharepoint          Retrieve SharePoint content --dlp                 Retrieve DLP content
+  -r                    Resume looking for content from last run time for each content type (takes precedence over -tH and -tD)
-  -p publisher_id       Publisher GUID to avoid API throttling -l log_path           Path of log file
+  -tH                   Number of hours to to go back and look for content -tD                   Number of days to to go back and look for content -p publisher_id       Publisher GUID to avoid API throttling -l log_path           Path of log file
   -f                    Output to file.